Magic Mike's Last Dance: Development

 A sequel, Magic Mike's Last Dance, was announced on November 29, 2021, to be released on HBO Max, with Channing Tatum once again playing Mike Lane and Steven Soderbergh, who directed the first film in the series, returning to direct.
 Thandiwe Newton was initially cast in an unspecified role but was replaced by Salma Hayek in April 2022.

 In July 2022, Soderbergh announced that there are developments ongoing for additional installments in the franchise for stories centered around other characters unrelated to Mike Lane.
-In September 2022, it was announced the film would now be released in theatres, receiving a release date of February 10, 2023.
+In September 2022, it was announced the film would now be released in theaters, receiving a release date of February 10, 2023.

 In November 2022, Gavin Spokes, Caitlin Gerard, Christopher Bencomo, Ayub Khan Din, and Juliette Motamed were revealed as co-stars alongside Tatum and Hayek.

 Release

-Magic Mike's Last Dance had its world premiere red carpet at the Miami Beach, Florida in January 25, 2023, and theatrically released on February 10, 2023, by Warner Bros.
+Magic Mike's Last Dance had its world premiere red carpet at the Miami Beach, Florida on January 25, 2023, and theatrically released on February 10, 2023, by Warner Bros.
 Pictures.
 It is Soderbergh's first film to be given a full theatrical release since Unsane (2018).
 Marketing was largely done with TV spots on Warner Bros.
 Discovery channels. iSpot estimated that Warner Bros. spent "just under" $9 million on the TV spots.

-The film was released for VOD on February 28, 2023 and will be released on Blu-ray and DVD on April 18, 2023.
+The film was released for VOD on February 28, 2023, followed with a Blu-ray and DVD release by Warner Bros.
+Home Entertainment on April 18, 2023.
+It began streaming on Max on June 2, 2023.